Benjamin Brain: Retaining English championship against Tom Johnson, 1791

 Brain then got another opportunity to fight Tom Johnson on 17 January 1791, at Wrotham in Kent.
 He received 500 guineas by the Duke of Hamilton for the bout.
 The fight was a brutal but short-lived affair: despite being a 7–4 favourite, Johnson was incapacitated after 21 minutes, after he broke a finger by hitting a rail that surrounded the ring.
 Nonetheless, Brain was winning prior to the injury, and was allowed to retain his claim to the championship with his eighteen-round win, in twenty-one minutes.

-English championship becomes vacant, death and burial, 1792–4
+Declining health and eventual death

-Soon after winning the championship, and with no challengers coming forward, Brain retired from boxing and his title of English Champion became vacant.
-It was next taken by boxer Daniel Mendoza, author of The Art of Boxing whose writing greatly added science to the sport.
-There were attempts to arrange a fight against Isaac Perrins but these came to nothing and until 1794 Brain made his living by sparring and acting as a second to other fighters until 1794.
+From 1792 onwards Brain appears to have been in poor health and unable to compete as a prizefighter.
+There were attempts to arrange a fight against Isaac Perrins but these came to nothing.
+Until 1794 Brain made his living by sparring and acting as a second to other fighters.